 Kani salad is a Japanese crab salad that is a staple in any Japanese steakhouse or sushi restaurant.
 It’s made up of crab meat and julienne vegetables, all doused in a sweet, spicy, and creamy dressing.

-It reminds me of the filling in a California roll, minus the rice and carbs!
+It reminds me of the filling in a California roll, minus the rice.

 What is kani salad made of?